wsoula/wsoula.github.io/_posts/2020-04-14-nmap-ip-lookup.md

 command is `nmap <ip> --script whois-ip` which will also tell you what ports are open.
 This helped me once when it would return open ports when I was on the VPN but not when I was off the VPN.
-I then knew the machine was one of ours and not a random one so I was able to track it done.
+I then knew the machine was one of ours and not a random one so I was able to track it down.
 NMap output looks like below:
 ```
 nmap ip.ip.ip.ip --script whois-ip